gear-foundation/gear-wiki/docs/api/submit-code.md

 # Submit Code

-If need to load the program code into the chain without initialization, we can look at the following example:
+If we need to load the program code into the chain without initialization, we can look at the following example:

 ```javascript